NGSAnalysisOnBeocatClass/in_class_problems/Lecture1.md

 # Sample

-Below is a sample of a usage statement and then a command followed by the parts of the command.
-This command copies a file from a source location to a directory (in this case the ~/ is your home directory).
-The option indicates that the user will be interactively prompted before overwriting an existing file.
+Below is a sample of a usage statement and then a command followed by the parts of the command. **Text that is bracketed with square brakets `[ ]` is optional and diamond brakets `< >` represents user specified input (e.g. a filename).
+Ellipsis `...` indicate that one or more are welcome.**

 ```
   USAGE: cp [OPTION]...
 SOURCE...
 DIRECTORY
 ```

+This command copies a file from a source location to a directory (in this case the ~/ is your home directory).
+The optional flag indicates that the user will be interactively prompted before overwriting an existing file.

 Command:

 ```